 The maritime history of coastal Turkey is almost as old as the art of sailing itself.
 Accordingly, in the Underwater Archaeological Museum in Bodrum are the remains of the world’s oldest known shipwreck.
-The wreck was discovered close to the small seaside village of Kas.
+The wreck was discovered close to the small Mediterranean seaside village of Kas.

 The city´s name derives from the Turkish word “mermer” and the Greek word “màrmaron” both meaning marble.
 The export of marble through Marmaris port was the principal income for the region in ancient times.

 The Sultan, Suleyman the Magnificent, set out to conquer Rhodes using the city as a base for the Ottoman Navy.
 Consequently, battles caused extensive damage to the town.
 After the events, the total rebuilding of the castle took place, in 1522.